Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Experiments

 \subsection{Training on a Dynamic Scene}

 Following the training setting in Animatable NeRF~\cite{peng2021animatable}, we train our ENARF model on synchronized multi-view videos of a single moving articulated object.
 The ZJU mocap dataset~\cite{peng2021neural} consisting of three subjects (313, 315, 386) is used for training.
 We use the same pre-processed data provided by the official implementation of Animatable NeRF.
 All images are resized to $512\times512$.
 We use 4 views and the first 80\% of the frames for training, and the remaining views or frames for testing.
 In this setting, the ground truth camera and articulated object poses, as well as the ground truth foreground mask, are given for each frame.
-More implementation details can be found in the appendix.
+More implementation details can be found in the supplement.

 First, we compare our method with the state-of-the-art supervised methods NARF~\cite{noguchi2021neural} and Animatable NeRF~\cite{peng2021animatable}.
-Note that our method and NARF~\cite{noguchi2021neural} only need ground truth kinematic pose parameters (joint angles and bone lengths) as inputs, while Animatable NeRF needs the ground truth SMPL mesh parameters for both training and inference.
+Our comparison with Neural Actor~\cite{liu2021neural} is provided in the supplement.
+Note that our method and NARF~\cite{noguchi2021neural} take ground truth kinematic pose parameters (joint angles and bone lengths) as inputs, while Animatable NeRF needs the ground truth SMPL mesh parameters.
 In addition, Animatable NeRF requires additional training on novel poses to render novel-pose images, which is not necessary for our model.